security-force-monitor/research-handbook/source/incidents_attributes.rst

 We use this attribute to record the location of an incident exactly as described in the source.
 Here is an example:

+.. admonition:: Example

     "Stanley Adiele Uwakwe and Faka Tamunotonye Kalio were arrested on 10 May and brought to Old GRA detention centre in Port Harcourt.
 After several days, they were transferred to another police station, but officers there told relatives that the men were not in detention.
 Unofficially, relatives were informed that the men had been killed by the police."

 While they were detained at "Old GRA detention centre" the location of their killing is unclear.
 It is also not clear where they were located before they were disappeared - was it at the Old GRA or at the unnamed police station?
 Since we don’t know we’d leave the `Incident: Location Description`_ attribute blank.

-Here's another example of how to use this attribute:
+Here's another example of how to use this attribute.

+.. admonition:: Example

     "And in yet a third case, Human Rights Watch interviewed three witnesses who saw soldiers shoot five men on the Customs Bridge in Maiduguri.
 One of the victims survived.
 He told Human Rights Watch that on the afternoon of July 28 soldiers entered a mosque where he was praying with four other men.
 The soldiers removed their robes, beat them, and marched them to their commander at the bridge.
 He described what happened next: The soldiers told us to lie down.
 Four of the soldiers opened fire on us.
 The commander was watching.
 I was lying on my side.
 They saw that some of us were moving and shot us again.
 I then lost consciousness.
 I regained consciousness in the night and dragged myself to an area in the dirt near Dandal Community Bank.
 I spent the night under a bus.
 In the morning an achaba [commercial motorcycle taxi] man who knew me took me to my house.
 My family called a doctor….
 They removed four bullets from my body.
 A former Boko Haram member who witnessed the shootings at the Customs Bridge insisted to Human Rights Watch that the five men were not Boko Haram members.
 According to him, “The old man was holding prayer beads, and Boko Haram members don’t do that.
 The two youth wore T-shirts and the [other] two men wore long pants, not the short pants of Boko Haram.”
 The soldiers left the corpses on the bridge for three days."